luluzhou1/alinush.github.io/_posts/2023-06-02-Science-process-not-truth.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/yRxx8pen6JY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-## Newsflash: science isn't "true"
+## The misconception: Science is not intrinsically "true"

 The way to conceptualize, and popularize[^neil], science is not as being "true" or "false."